GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookie-recipes/index.md

 {% Aside %}

-Regardless of the choosen option here, it's advisable to ensure you have a way of logging the levels of traffic that are going through the legacy route.
+Regardless of what option you choose, it's advisable to ensure you have a way of logging the levels of traffic that are going through the legacy route.
 Make sure you have a reminder or alert to remove this workaround once those levels drop below an acceptable threshold for your site.